Kanom-KP/MyProject/README.md

 # FurFriends
-This is my first web-development project that I try to use everything that I've learned from "The Web Developer Bootcamp 2020" online course including
+This is my first web-development project that I try to use what I've learned from "The Web Developer Bootcamp 2020" online course including
 - HTML
 - CSS